blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_Congressional/inputs/post_afterDaveModel.md

   districts for donors with an eye toward building for the future or as “plausible long-shots.”
   More on them below.

+- AZ-1 and AZ-4 are toss-ups in the demographic model and historically.

 Here’s a different look at the data, in a table sorted by the Dem share in our demographic model.